-A central element of Afghanistan's Food Security and Nutrition Agenda (AFSeN-A) Strategic Plan is to provide a framework in which progress towards meeting the Strategic Plan's goal and objectives can be tracked along with the implementation of associated activities and resource utilization.
-The overall goal of the Strategic Plan and the main indicators which constitute reaching the goal are shown in Table 1.
+A central element of this Strategy is to provide a framework in which progress towards meeting the Strategy's goal and objectives can be tracked along with the implementation of associated activities, and resource utilization.
+The overall goal of the strategy and the main indicators which constitute reaching the goal are shown above in table @.